Table of Contents

 - The accessory needed to use your vacuum sealer on the jar is the jar sealer.
 It should also be of the same size as your mason jar and lid;

-- The jar sealer is attached on the port in your vacuum sealer, has a hose, and the sealer is end attached to the top of your mason jar;
+- The jar sealer is attached on the port in your vacuum sealer, has a hose, and the sealer is end connected to the top of your mason jar;

 - Sous vide is French-style cooking primarily used to thoroughly and evenly cook meat, or other food products;

 - The food, like meat, along with its marinade, is placed inside food bags, then vacuum sealed;

 - This process will allow the marinade to seep through the meat and make it more flavorful;